SumoLogic/sumologic-documentation/docs/dashboards-new/panels.md

     ![Text Panel preview.png](/img/dashboards-new/panels/Text-Panel-preview.png)

-1. When you're done click **Add to Dashboard** at the top of the window.
+1. When you are done click **Add to Dashboard** at the top of the window.

     ![Add to Dashboard button.png](/img/dashboards-new/panels/Add-to-Dashboard-button.png)